chromium/chromium/docs/updater/functional_spec.md

 The user interface is localized in the following languages: TBD.

-TODO(crbug.com/1014591): Implement install cancellation.
+TODO(crbug.com/1014591): Implement install cancellation, including cancellation ping.

-The install flow can be stopped before the payload finished downloading.
+The install flow can be stopped before the payload finishes downloading.
+In this case, the event ping associated with the install attempt will be sent with an `eventresult` of 4 (cancelled).

 TODO(crbug.com/1286580): Implement silent mode.